rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Like a madman who throws firebrands, arrows, and death ^2618

-is the man who deceives his neighbor and says, I am only joking! ^2619
+is the man who deceives his neighbor and says, "I am only joking!" ^2619

 For lack of wood the fire goes out, and where there is no whisperer, quarreling ceases. ^2620